cosinekitty/astronomy/source/csharp/README.md

 <a name="Body"></a>
 ## `enum Body`

+**The enumeration of celestial bodies supported by Astronomy Engine.**

 | Value | Description |
 | --- | --- |
 | `Invalid` | A placeholder value representing an invalid or unknown celestial body. |